Kunozan Toshogu Shrine, a National Treasure

 Unchanged for four centuries, a beautiful and decadent shrine

-If you or your member is not good at walking, it is difficult to visit this shrine.
+If you or one of your member is not at ease walking,

 In this case, we recommend you to stay at Nihondaira.

 You can climb the 1,159-step stone staircase leading up from the Kuno coastline.